Some Other Links

 The Gymnosperm Database was established as an online entity in the summer of 1997 and has since grown steadily, getting its own URL (Conifers.org) in the summer of 1999.
-Currently the Database provides basic information (sometimes only a name) for all species and higher-ranked taxa of the gymnosperms, i.e., conifers, cycads, and their allies.
+Currently the Database provides information for all species and higher-ranked taxa of the gymnosperms, i.e., conifers, cycads, ginkgo, and the gnetophytes.
 You enter the taxonomic tree at the Family level and then navigate to the Genus, Species or sometimes Variety levels.
-At each level, information on the taxon at hand is provided, along with bibliographic citations that will take you to more detailed information about the taxon.
-If you are using a browser that does not support forms, a site map is provided Here.
+At each level, information on the taxon is provided, along with bibliographic citations that will take you to more detailed information about the taxon.

 If you have a specific question, use the search box at left.
-Otherwise, I suggest that you start with the Topics page, or browse the family, genus, and species accounts.
-If you want to see some of the most complete and detailed descriptions, a good place to start is the Topics pages on Gymnosperms of Alta California, Gymnosperms of Australia, and Gymnosperms of New Zealand.
+Otherwise, I suggest you start with the Topics page, or browse the family, genus, and species accounts.
 The site covers conifers, ginkgo and gnetophytes (Ephedra, Gnetum, and Welwitschia) in detail.
 Although they are gymnosperms, in recent years I have neglected the cycads because an excellent site, The Cycad Pages, exists to provide the same sort of information that I would otherwise have to collect.

 For all place names I use the common English name (e.g., "Spain" instead of "España").
 I try to name every nation that each species is native to.
 For species native to Canada, the United States, Mexico, Australia, and China, I try to name every state or province that each species is native to.
 Abbreviations are not used.
 This information will help you in geographic searches.
 For instance, to find all the gymnosperms native to Iowa, simply type in the search term "Iowa."